 This, combined with my broad life and work experience, and a diverse client base puts me in a good position to understand your situation.

-As well as private practice, I have provided individual therapy as a Volunteer Counsellor with the mental health charity Mind.
+As well as private practice, where I offer counselling sessions in person and also online via Zoom and Skype, I have provided individual therapy as a Volunteer Counsellor with the mental health charity Mind.
 I saw a range of clients with issues such as depression, anxiety, abuse, stress, anger, PTSD, low self- esteem and life issues such as relationships.
 I have also worked as a Bereavement Support Volunteer at St Christopher's hospice, where I gained considerable experience.

 I want to ensure you feel confident enough to get in touch with me to share your experience and explore your feelings in an emphatic and non-judgemental space.